 We note that each agreement is different and these are not the only matters to consider.
 It is therefore important that you only use this information as a guide and you seek professional advice before signing an agreement.

-Please feel free to contact Michael Stannard or our any member of our commercial property or renewable energy law team on 08 8231 1110 to discuss any potential wind farm agreements.
+Please feel free to contact Andrew Mitchard or our any member of our commercial property or renewable energy law team on 08 8231 1110 to discuss any potential wind farm agreements.
 The operator will usually pay the costs of obtaining advice from us.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.